whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 These self-sufficient people needed no police or prisons.
 Each member took responsibility for themselves and the good of the group.
 While I never saw any emotional outbursts or disputes, they were very willing to use violence to protect themselves if attacked.
 While walking between villages, I saw young men carry shotguns over their shoulders for protection from drug traffickers.
 Everyone was free to protect themselves and each other from attack.

 Even their leaders surprised me.
 When I arrived at one very far-away village, a small man greeted us with a warm smile and helped my friends and me settle in.
-I later learned he was the village leader -- not because he had any special authority or power, or was richer than anyone else, was intimidating, or had powerful parents.
-He was a leader because the people agreed he would be a good leader.
+I later learned he was the village leader, and not because he had any special authority or power, or was richer than anyone else, was intimidating, or had powerful parents.
+When visiting his home, I noticed it was the same size and had the same items as everyone else's.

 Given their integrity and generosity, I wasn't surprised that no one seemed concerned about robbery.
 I never saw a building with doors, much less locks.
 Few of their houses even had walls!